dse/dse-highway-fonts/README.md

 # More Sources

+-   [Fog City Gothic][fogcity], the good old San Francisco street name sign font, based on the original US road sign font.

+    Along with the United States Highway System of 1926 came the 1927 _Manual and Specifications for the Manufacture, Display, and Erection of U. S. Standard Road Markers and Signs_, which included Highway Gothic's predecessor, the original standarized road sign font---a blocky, poorly legible affair.

 -   [The 1952 edition][1952], to this copy of which is also included some modified character spacing tables of uncertain origin.